Meneralllka/cubemars_mit_mode/README.md

 # CubeMars Motor Control with MCP2515 and ESP32

 This repository contains Arduino sketches for controlling CubeMars motors using the MCP2515 CAN bus controller interfaced with an ESP32 microcontroller.
 Two versions of the code are provided: one for controlling a single motor (`cubemars_one_motor.ino`) and another for controlling multiple motors (`cubemars_mult_motor.ino`).
+This code was built based on the code provided in the [video](https://www.youtube.com/watch?v=UWc_7-8gXeE) with parameters adapted for the [CubeMars AK70-10](https://www.cubemars.com/product/ak70-10-kv100-robotic-actuator.html), alternative CAN bus library and support of multiple motors.

 ## Hardware Setup